+As mentioned earlier in the report, the County is currently evaluating all juvenile facilities.
+Prioritized in this evaluation is the housing, treatment, educational, and health needs of the target population.
+The

-The County of Orange is currently working on strategic plans to renovate, build and potentially relocate the existing juvenile detention facilities and camps.
-To this end, the County has contracted with an architectural design firm for research, development, and a design plan.
-The Probation Department, justice stakeholders and community partners will continue to work together to design and build facilities that create a more therapeutic, trauma informed, developmentally appropriate setting for all youth including those committed to the SYTF.
-Specialized housing and considerations based on a youth's gender identity, age, behavioral health needs, offense, and severity of the offense are also being considered.
-The shared vision goal of all new or renovated space for target population youth and those committed to the SYTF is a more homelike setting, appropriate and livable for longer term commitments when necessary.
-Included in these plans are step-down units or facilities that will meet the needs of the SYTF population.
+Probation Department, justice stakeholders and community partners will continue to work together to design and build facilities that create a more therapeutic, trauma- informed, developmentally appropriate setting for all youth including those committed to the SYTF.
+The shared vision of all new or renovated space for target population youth and those committed to the SYTF is a more homelike setting, appropriate and livable for longer term commitments when necessary.